Signature Luxury Travel & Style’s Black Book is filled with OTT bucket list ideas for post-pandemic extravagance.

 Moskito is a hotspot for kitesurfing and mountain biking.
 The private island features several swimming pools and hot tubs, personal chefs, tennis courts and gyms.

 The Land of Fire and Ice by air

 There are few destinations in the world that excite the imagination quite like the Land of Fire and Ice.
 Explore Iceland from south to north by private air with TCS World Travel, experiencing its vast and varied natural wonders with just nine other guests over a jam-packed 10 days.
 Taking in five incredible destinations – cosmopolitan Reykjavik, the famed Golden Circle, the stunning landscapes of South Iceland, the lush Troll Peninsula and ending with some R&R at the Retreat at Blue Lagoon – adventure awaits atop glaciers, beside volcanoes and behind waterfalls for $65,000 per person.

 Dine with David Walsh

-Hobat’s groundbreaking Museum of Old and New Art (MONA) is offering the chance to have a rare private dinner with the gallery’s creator, David Walsh.
-As part of a wider tourism program by Cultural Attractions of Australia.
-Which aims to promote the country’s iconic arts and cultural heritage scene.
-The experience includes a meal with Walsh at Source Restaurant accompanied by wine from the collector’s private collection.
+Hobart’s groundbreaking Museum of Old and New Art (MONA) offers the chance to have a rare private dinner with the gallery’s creator, David Walsh.
+As part of a wider tourism program by Cultural Attractions of Australia, which aims to promote the country’s iconic arts and cultural heritage scene, the experience includes a meal with Walsh at Source Restaurant accompanied by wine from the collector’s private collection.